algae-elbaum/Nuclear-Clone/README.md

 See progress directory for roadmap and brief description of what's been implemented

+If you just want to take a look at some code, look for \*.gd files in src/

 Setup:
 Download Godot from https://godotengine.org/download (or Steam!)
 Run Godot